baronpantoufle/exercise/docs.md

 Now for Ex 9 I am changing the first line to help create a CONFLICT with the file on GitHub.
 (Because I already made a nedit there for this line.)
 This is very important documentation.
 You must read all of it.
 NOW the CONFLICT is RESOLVED and we are all HAPPY.
 Here is a new line not in the original.
+Changing this line for Ex 12.
 This is documentation is also highly confidential.
 Leakers will be severely prosecuted.